jasonotu/MAVIDS/README.md

 # MAVIDS

 *This project was a PoC and is not actively being worked on.
-It now requires some TLC to become fully operational*
+It now requires some TLC to become fully operational.*

-For more information, please see [this ACM article](https://dl.acm.org/doi/abs/10.1145/3416013.3426446).

 The Micro Air Vehicle Intrusion Detection System (MAVIDS)  is a machine learning-based IDS for UAVs that use the MAVLink communication protocol.

-[TOC]

 ### Installation